Crown Heights riot: Girgenti Report

 On November 17, 1992, New York Governor Mario Cuomo gave the Director of Criminal Justice Services, Richard H. Girgenti, the authority to investigate the rioting and the Nelson trial.
 The Girgenti Report was compiled by over 40 lawyers and investigators.
-The 656-page document, dated July 1993, is available through a website of the Washington, DC-based Police Foundation, which prefaces the report with a disclaimer that the "review does not seek to put blame on any entity for what happened..."
+The 656-page document, dated July 1993, is available through a website of the Washington, DC–based Police Foundation, which prefaces the report with a disclaimer that the "review does not seek to put blame on any entity for what happened..."

 The report was extremely critical of Police Commissioner Lee Brown.
 The report also criticized Mayor Dinkins for poor handling of the riots.
 However, the report found no evidence to support the most severe charge against Dinkins and Brown: that they had purposely delayed the police response in order to allow rioters to "vent" their rage.

-The first night of the riot, Dinkins, along with Police Commissioner Brown, both African Americans, went to Crown Heights to talk to the community to dispel the rumors about the circumstances surrounding the accident.
+The first night of the riot, Dinkins, along with Police Commissioner Brown, both African Americans, went to Crown Heights to talk to the community to dispel the rumors about the circumstances surrounding the crash.
 They had no appreciable influence on the rioters, most of whom were young black men.

 In a 16-minute speech on the Thanksgiving holiday following the riot, Dinkins rebutted allegations that he had prevented police from protecting citizens in Crown Heights.
 The Jewish community believed Dinkins failed to contain the riot and failed to exercise his responsibility, to their detriment.